ubuntudroid/demand/README.md

 # DeMANd

-Demand is an idea for a (maybe just personal) specification of documentation files for directories - similar to what `man` is for programs.
+Demand is a simple way of documenting directories - similar to what `man` is for programs.

 ## Specification